 Step 1.
-Determine Base Amount
+Determine Overall Income Limit

-To figure the credit, you must first determine your base amount.
+To figure the credit, you must first determine your overall income limit.
 See Table 1.
-Base Amounts for Schedule R and Schedule 3.
+Overall Income Limits for Schedule R and Schedule 3.

-Base amounts for persons under age 65.
-If you are a qualified individual under age 65, your base amount cannot be more than your taxable disability income.
-This limit affects you only if:
+Overall income limits for persons under age 65.
+If you are a qualified individual under age 65, your overall income limit cannot be more than your taxable disability income.
+This limit affects you only if one of the following applies to you:

-- Your filing status is single, head of household, or qualifying widow(er) with dependent child and your taxable disability income income is less than \$5,000, - 2) Your filing status is married filing a joint return and: - a) Your spouse is also a qualified individual under 65 and your combined taxable disability income is less than \$7,500, - Your spouse is under 65 and not a qualified individual and your taxable disability income is less than \$5,000, or - c) Your spouse is 65 or older and your taxable disability income is less than \$2,500, or - 3) Your filing status is married filing separately and your taxable disability income is less than \$3,750.
+- Your filing status is single, head of household, or qualifying widow(er) with dependent child and your taxable disability income is less than \$5,000, - 2) Your filing status is married filing a joint return and: - a) Your spouse is also a qualified individual under 65 and your combined taxable disability income is less than \$7,500, - b) Your spouse is under 65 and not a qualified individual and your taxable disability income is less than \$5,000, or - c) Your spouse is 65 or older and your taxable disability income is less than \$2,500, or

+3) Your filing status is married filing separately and your taxable disability income is less than \$3,750.